amazon-archives/amazon-ecs-interstella-workshop/workshop-cicd/readme.md

 docker push 123456789012.dkr.ecr.eu-central-1.amazonaws.com/interstella-monolith:latest
 </pre>

-Back in your Cloud 9 IDE, you should still be in the monolith folder.
-Build the monolith docker image.
+Go back in your Cloud 9 IDE and build the monolith docker image (you should still be in the monolith directory).

 <pre>
-$ cd monolith
 $ docker build -t monolith .
 </pre>